matthewrudy/memoist/README.md

-Memoizer
+Memoist
 =============

-Memoizer is an extraction of ActiveSupport::Memoizable.
+Memoist is an extraction of ActiveSupport::Memoizable.

 Since June 2011 ActiveSupport::Memoizable has been deprecated.
 But I love it,